Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 3:30 pm

-Spa treatment: Find out what the big deal is with Calistoga mud or, in some cases, clay from well beyond town.
+Spa treatment: Here’s your chance to discover what Calistoga’s vaunted mud baths are all about.
 Depending on the spa, you can combine a mud session with a soak in a mineral tub, time in the steam room, or sometimes both, and extend your relaxation with a short or long massage.
 Below are a few favorites:

-Indian Springs Calistoga is the top choice for a traditional mud bath in its thick brew of geothermal water and volcanic ash, all from the property.
+Indian Springs Calistoga (lead photo) is the top choice for a traditional mud bath in its thick brew of geothermal water and volcanic ash, all from the property.

 Baths at Roman Spa mixes volcanic ash with peat for a less gloppy feeling.
-The prices at this more workaday spa are slightly lower than the above facilities.
-You may not feel as pampered as elsewhere, but you’ll surely emerge relaxed.
+This workaday spa has slightly lower prices than the above facilities.
+You may not feel as pampered, but you’ll likely emerge relaxed.

 5:30 pm

-Hang out: After your treatment, hang out at your spa or back at your lodging.
-If you’re dining at Truss, arrive early for a well-made cocktail.
+Hang out: After your treatment, hang out at your spa or lodging.
+If dining at Solbar or Auro, arrive early for a well-made cocktail.

 7:30 pm